Battalion 1994: The shooter that you’ve always been waiting for

 Their idea is simple – to recapture the intensity of classic multiplayer shooters and bring them to PC, PlayStation 4 and Xbox One.
 Having grown up with the like of Medal of Honor and Call of Duty 2, the developers want to create an authentic multiplayer game that will astound and leave people in awe.
 If you’re as old as I am, or older, these old shooters were some of the best FPS’ available to play – and in many ways they still are.

 Battalion 1944 is an infantry based first person shooter with an emphasis on raw skill.
 No grinding, no ‘exosuits’, just you and your skill as a player.
-Bulkhead believe that players skill should be determined by the player themselves and not by perks or overpowered unlocks and abilities.
-It is this design that will make Battalion 1944 a true competitive shooter unlike many others.
+Bulkhead believes that players skill should be determined by the player themselves and not by perks or overpowered unlocks and abilities.
+It is this design that will make Battalion 1944 a true competitive shooter, unlike many others.

 Also worth noting is the customisation options available to players.
 All reward unlocks allow you to customise the look of your soldier and the weaponry which they carry – allowing you to define your characters identity and stand out from your fellow platoon members.
 “During our research trip to Normandy, we noticed that most soldiers had actually engraved names into their rifles.
 Players will be able to customise their weapons and their own player character with that same level of individuality and really feel a connection to their personalised arsenal.”